Factors impacting Agnico’s estimates

 Analysts’ revenue estimates

-Analysts expect Agnico’s revenue to fall 3.3% YoY (year-over-year) in 2018 to $2.2 billion, mainly due to the company’s production being expected to decline.
-Agnico’s growth projects should kick in after 2018, which should drive production growth in 2019 and beyond.
-Analysts expect AEM to see revenue of $2.4 billion in 2019, implying YoY growth of 9.3%, and revenue of $2.8 billion in 2020, implying YoY growth of 18.5%.
+While Agnico’s production is expected to decline slightly in 2017, analysts are estimating growth of 4.7% year-over-year (or YoY) in its revenues to $2.2 billion.
+Most of the growth is attributable to the change in precious metal prices during the period.
+The revenues are expected to decline by 2.1% in 2018.
+Agnico’s growth projects should kick in after 2018, which should drive the production growth in 2019 and beyond.
+Analysts are estimating AEM’s revenues to come in at $2.3 billion for 2019, implying YoY growth of 4.5%.
 Investors should also note that Agnico Eagle Mines’ project pipeline is one of the strongest in the gold sector.